-Principles of Isometric projection - Isometric Scale, Isometric Views, Conventions; Isometric Views of lines, Planes, Simple and compound Solids; Conversion of Isometric views to Orthographic views and Viceversa, Conventions.
+Principles of Isometric projection - Isometric Scale, Isometric Views, Conventions; Isometric Views of lines, Planes, Simple and compound Solids; Conversion of Isometric views to Orthographic views and Vice-versa, Conventions.

-The students will be able to

-- CO-1: Understand various commands, modify the applications and object properties in AUTOCAD - CO-2: Analyse the Projections of Points and solids - CO-3: Estimate the use of drawings, dimensioning, scales and conic sections - CO-4: Compare the Conversion of Isometric views to Orthographic views
+CO-1: Understand various commands, modify the applications and object properties in AUTOCAD

+CO-2: Analyse the Projections of Points and solids

+CO-3: Estimate the use of drawings, dimensioning, scales and conic sections.

+CO-4: Compare the Conversion of Isometric views to Orthographic views.